youngzielee/youngzielee.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I'm currently a PhD student at University of California, Los Angeles (UCLA).
+I studied Cognitive Science and Philosophy before that.
-I do research on the structure and measurement of phenomenal consciousness using computational tools.
+I do research on the structure and measurement of phenomenal consciousness using computational tools and neural network models.